alpha1/My-Policy-Beliefs/readme.md

 30) Stealing from Liz Warren: The government should manufacture or contract the manufacture of generic drugs which are medically necessary, overpriced, or unavailable.
 31) allow importing of perscription drugs from a allow list of first world nations
 32) Medicare/medicaid should negotion directly with drug companies
+33) 2/3s majority needed to confirm a supreme court judge.
+Gaurantee nominees get a commitee vote within 3 months of nomination.
+Committee may be allowed to vote to delay a further commitee vote.